 VOTING ITEM BOARD RECOMMENDATION PAGE REFERENCE PROPOSAL 1.
-ELECTION OF DIRECTORS FOR 31 We are asking stockholders to vote on each director nominee to our Board.
-The Board and the each nominee Governance and Nominating Committee believe that the director nominees have the qualifications, experience and skills necessary to represent our stockholder's interests through service on the Board.
-PROPOSAL 2.
-ADVISORY VOTE ON EXECUTIVE COMPENSATION FOR 32 The Company has designed its executive compensation program with a mix of compensation elements with the purpose of generating a compensation package that is competitive with an appropriate peer group, provides for the attainment of performance and growth objectives through annual target incentive cash compensation and long-term incentive awards of stock-based compensation, aligns the interests of executive management with stockholders, and retains and attracts valuable executive talent.
+ELECTION OF DIRECTORS We are asking stockholders to vote on each director nominee to our Board.
+The Board and the Governance and Nominating Committee believe that the director nominees have the qualifications, experience and skills necessary to represent our stockholder's interests through service on the Board.
+FOR each nominee 31 PROPOSAL 2.
+ADVISORY VOTE ON EXECUTIVE COMPENSATION The Company has designed its executive compensation program with a mix of compensation elements with the purpose of generating a compensation package that is competitive with an appropriate peer group, provides for the attainment of performance and growth objectives through annual target incentive cash compensation and long-term incentive awards of stock-based compensation, aligns the interests of executive management with stockholders, and retains and attracts valuable executive talent.
 We are submitting to our stockholders a nonbinding advisory vote to enable them to express their views with respect to the compensation of our named executive officers as described in this proxy statement.
 The Board values stockholders' opinions and the Compensation Committee will take into account the outcome of the advisory vote when considering future executive compensation decisions.
-PROPOSAL 3.
-APPROVAL OF THE AMENDMENT AND RESTATEMENT OF THE FOR 68 COMMUNITY HEALTH SYSTEMS, INC. 2009 STOCK OPTION AND AWARD PLAN, WHICH WAS APPROVED BY THE BOARD OF DIRECTORS AS OF MARCH 14, 2018, SUBJECT TO STOCKHOLDER APPROVAL The Board of Directors proposes that the stockholders approve the amendment and restatement of the Community Health Systems, Inc. 2009 Stock Option and Award Plan, which was approved by the Board on March 14, 2018, subject to stockholder approval at this Meeting.
+FOR 32 PROPOSAL 3.
+APPROVAL OF THE AMENDMENT AND RESTATEMENT OF THE COMMUNITY HEALTH SYSTEMS, INC. 2009 STOCK OPTION AND AWARD PLAN, WHICH WAS APPROVED BY THE BOARD OF DIRECTORS AS OF MARCH 14, 2018, SUBJECT TO STOCKHOLDER APPROVAL The Board of Directors proposes that the stockholders approve the amendment and restatement of the Community Health Systems, Inc. 2009 Stock Option and Award Plan, which was approved by the Board on March 14, 2018, subject to stockholder approval at this Meeting.
 The amendment and restatement of this plan will increase the number of shares available for future grants by 7,000,000 shares and make certain other changes described herein.
-PROPOSAL 4.
-RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED FOR 82 PUBLIC ACCOUNTING FIRM FOR 02 The Audit and Compliance Committee has appointed Deloitte & Touche to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+FOR 68 PROPOSAL 4.
+RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM The Audit and Compliance Committee has appointed Deloitte & Touche to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
 The Audit and Compliance Committee believes that the continued retention of Deloitte & Touche to serve as the independent auditor is in the best interests of the Company and its stockholders.
 Stockholders are being asked to ratify the Audit and Compliance Committee's selection of Deloitte & Touche.
-PROPOSAL 5.
-STOCKHOLDER PROPOSAL ENTITLED "CLEAN ENERGY RESOLUTION" AGAINST 84 The Board is recommending that stockholders vote against this stockholder proposal for the reasons AGAINST 04 described in the opposition statement beginning on page 85 of this Proxy Statement, including because we submit that our longstanding efforts to both reduce energy usage and evaluate renewable energy and to periodically report on our energy initiatives in our sustainability report appropriately address stockholder concerns in this area.
+FOR 82 PROPOSAL 5.
+STOCKHOLDER PROPOSAL ENTITLED "CLEAN ENERGY RESOLUTION" The Board is recommending that stockholders vote against this stockholder proposal for the reasons described in the opposition statement beginning on page 85 of this Proxy Statement, including because we submit that our longstanding efforts to both reduce energy usage and evaluate renewable energy and to periodically report on our energy initiatives in our sustainability report appropriately address stockholder concerns in this area.
 We do not believe that additional reporting on this particular issue is necessary or appropriate at this time.
-Accordingly, we believe the adoption of this proposal would not be an efficient use of corporate resources and is not in the best interests of the Company or its stockholders. an effective due of companies resources and is not in the seet interests of the company of its stockholders. i
+Accordingly, we believe the adoption of this proposal would not be an efficient use of corporate resources and is not in the best interests of the Company or its stockholders.
+AGAINST 84

-ANNUAL MEETING OF STOCKHOLDERS
+ANNUAL MEETING OF STOCKHOLDERS OF

-OF

-COMMUNITY HEALTH SYSTEMS, INC.

-4000 Meridian Boulevard

-Franklin, Tennessee 37067
+COMMUNITY HEALTH SYSTEMS, INC. 4000 Meridian Boulevard Franklin, Tennessee 37067 PROXY STATEMENT April 5, 2018

-PROXY STATEMENT

-April 5, 2018